 The picture is taken at The Shack coffee shop at beautiful Marble Hill Beach in Donegal, Ireland.
 Sun shining, coffee in hand, Irish Times on knee – life and retirement look good!

 This blog deals with the ‘back story’ behind that picture.
 Issues of identity and belonging are constants for me.
 Born in Dublin, I grew up in Enniskillen and Belfast and spent 29 years in ministry in Northern Ireland.
 It was a ministry spent mainly in troubled places – challenging and fulfilling in equal measure.
 That’s one strand of our belonging – but another one began with our move to Scotland in 2005 when I become Bishop of St Andrews, Dunkeld and Dunblane and then Primus of the Scottish Episcopal Church.
-Those years brought fresh challenges and new opportunities for travel.
+Those years brought fresh challenges stretched me in all sorts of ways.
 Scotland is now our home – as it is for our three adult children and four grandchildren.

 So questions of faith are always there – politics and culture too.
 And there is cycling, travel and the Burmese cats with which we live.
 I don’t represent anybody now.
 So I’m writing for myself and for anybody who is interested.